FAIR Local Search Guide

 • Share provenance, invoices, prior appraisals, restoration records, insurance schedules, estate inventory notes, exhibition records, collection files, and ownership context when available.

-• Ask for fee model, deliverable format, turnaround time, travel terms, rush terms, revision policy, and relevant New Orleans or Louisiana assignment experience.
+• Ask for fee model, deliverable, turnaround, travel terms, rush terms, revision policy, and relevant New Orleans or Louisiana assignment experience.

 • Is a museum appraisal different from a regular appraisal?
 Sometimes.
 Museum language often points to formal documentation, provenance, condition, collection records, loan context, or higher report scrutiny.
 Confirm the intended use and deliverable before hiring.